dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

-Dart is an object oriented language with classes and single inheritance.
+Dart is an object-oriented language with classes and single inheritance.

-Here's how you declare, and then instantiate, a class with member (aka instance) variables:
+Here's how you declare, and then instantiate, a class with member variables (also known as instance variables):

 {% pc dart 0 %}
 class Point {